The Investigation

 The collection took the investigation as far as a collection can.
 The next move is acquisition.
 For the first time, there is an exact map of where to aim.

-When Phase 1 ended, the honest conclusion was this: the machine is well-evidenced, the cargo is undetermined, and the collection cannot break that tie.
-Phase 2 began with a precise advantage Phase 1 never had: a map of what was missing, and a second look at the same subject.
+When the first phase ended, the honest conclusion was this: the machine is well-evidenced, the cargo is undetermined, and the collection cannot break that tie.
+Two more releases arrived through 2026 with a precise advantage the first phase never had, a map of what was missing and a second and third look at the same subject.

-The second government release delivered six new documents and 57 Department of Defense videos.
+The second government release delivered 64 records across documents and Department of Defense videos.
 Two of the documents are among the most significant in the entire collection.

 A senior member of the U.S. intelligence community, flying in a helicopter on a dedicated UAP investigation mission, describes an encounter lasting over an hour.
 Ground teams tracked an object on FLIR before visual confirmation.
 Radar at the Joint Operations Center provided independent tracking.
-Fighter jets were scrambled.
+Fighter jets diverted from a training mission were called in to assist.
 One object split into two and accelerated beyond the ability of pursuing aircraft to match.
 The author writes it down, in full, in a document now declassified.
-This is the most complete sensor chain—FLIR, naked eye, radar, fighter scramble—in the Tranche 2 PDF collection.
+This is the most complete sensor chain (FLIR, naked eye, radar, fighter intercept) in the Tranche 2 PDF collection.

-The redaction wall that defined Phase 1 is almost entirely absent from these new documents.
-T2 PDFs average under 10 substantive redactions per file versus 62 in the T1 mission reports.
-Either what arrived in the second tranche is genuinely less sensitive—or there is no classified version.
-For the congressional batch, that ambiguity is itself a data point.
+The redaction wall that defined the first phase is almost entirely absent from these new documents.
+Tranche 2 PDFs average under 10 substantive redactions per file versus 62 in the Tranche 1 mission reports.
+Either what arrived in the second tranche is genuinely less sensitive, or there is no classified version.
+For a release driven by congressional mandate, that ambiguity is itself a data point.

-The honest verdict from Phase 2 is the same as Phase 1, held with more evidence on both sides: the machine is real, the cargo is still undetermined, and the collection still cannot break the tie.
-What changed is the size of the record and the specificity of the open questions.
-The documents that would settle it are now more precisely identified.
+The honest verdict is unchanged across all four releases: the machine is real, the cargo is still undetermined, and the record cannot break the tie.
+What changed is the size of the corpus, the pedigree of the official explanations now visible, and the precision of the open questions.
+The documents that would settle it are identified.
 They are not yet public.

 The investigation narrative is the story.
 The analyses are the data behind it.
 Each one is interactive and standalone.